Greenlee County, Arizona

 1901 Clifton railroad station, now used by the Chamber of Commerce and other community organizations.

-Azurite specimen from the great Morenci Mine.
+Azurite specimen from the Morenci Mine.

 Greenlee County is a county in the southeastern part of the U.S. state of Arizona.
 As of the 2020 census, the population was 9,563, making it Arizona's least populous county.
 The county seat is Clifton.

 The economy of Greenlee County is dominated by the Morenci Mine, the largest copper mining operation in North America, and one of the largest copper mines in the world.
 As of 2017, the mine complex, owned by Freeport-McMoRan, had about 3,300 employees.

 History

 Greenlee County was created in 1909 and named for Mason Greenlee, who was an early settler in the Clifton area.
 It was Arizona's 14th county and formed from part of Graham County, which opposed the formation because Graham County would lose considerable revenue.
 Clifton has always been the county seat.